BAPTIZE IN THE NAME OF JESUS CHRIST

 What is your full name?

-<NAME>, you are about to enter into an eternal covenant with God the Father and Jesus Christ based upon the promises you have just made.
-I will now baptize you, not into any sect, denomination, or organization of the world, but in the name of Jesus Christ (Acts 2:38).
+<NAME>, you are about to enter into an eternal covenant with God the Father and Jesus Christ based upon the vows you have just made.
+I now baptize you, not into any sect, denomination, or organization of the world, but in the name of Jesus[16] who is The Christ and the Son of the Living God (Matt.
+16:16; Acts 2:38).

-I will then lay my hands upon you and pray that God the Father will beget you with His Holy Spirit in the name of Jesus Christ (John 14:17, 26; 1 John 5:1) and place you into the Body of Christ, which brings the promise of eternal life to you and to all who belong to our Lord and Savior.
-I do this in the name and authority of Jesus Christ.
+I now lay my hands upon you and pray that God the Father will beget you with His Holy Spirit in the name of Jesus Christ (John 14:17, 26; 1 John 5:1) who places you into the Body of Christ with the promise of eternal life to you and to all who belong to our Lord and Savior.
+I do this in the name, authority, and power of Jesus Christ (Matt.
+28:18; 1 Cor.
+15:27; Eph 1:20-22; Phil.
+2:9-10).

-I now commend you into the hands of Jesus Christ and God the Father (Luke 23:46).
+I now commend you into the hands of the Living God and His beloved Son Jesus Christ (Luke 23:46).
 AMEN!

 APPENDIX B

-The following is a considerable compilation of sources from trinitytruth.org[15] that highlight the preponderance of evidence against Matthew 28:19 being in the original manuscripts.
+The following is a considerable compilation of sources from trinitytruth.org[17] that highlight the preponderance of evidence for the corrupted text contained within Matthew 28:19 in modern Bibles.
 It is consistent across religious beliefs, bias, and the ages.

 Catholic Cardinal Joseph Ratzinger: